Unlocking [CLS] Features for Continual Post-Training: Background

 \section{Background}

-In this section, we first formally introduce the preliminaries of class-incremental learning and how pre-trained models are utilized to incrementally learn.
-We then present the overview of existing approaches using pre-trained models and their limitations.
+In this section, we first formally introduce the preliminaries of the CIL and describe how FMs are utilized to facilitate incremental learning.
+We then provide an overview of existing approaches, highlighting their strengths and the key limitations they face in effectively addressing the challenges of continual learning.